rusefi/rusefi_documentation/HOWTO-quick-start.md

 Q: Do I need to compile source code myself?

 A: Nope, not at all.
-Prebuilt bundles are availabile on the [Download Page](Download).
+Prebuilt bundles are available on the [Download Page](Download).

 Q: Low side, high side...
 Too complicated!
 Where do I hook my coils?!